tanabee/gas-codelab/docs/codelab.md

 ### Use case

-- Analysis of the user's inquiries
+- Analysis of the user inquiries to specific mailing list or email addresses
 - Integrate with a system that doesn't provide REST API and provides email notifications

 ## Preparation

 You need own Gmail or G Suite account.
-Please create Gmail account if you don't have.
+Please [create Gmail account](https://accounts.google.com/signup) if you don't have.

 Negative
 : If you use Gmail for the first time, you need to follow below